tinode/chat/docs/API.md

 ### Authentication

+Authentication is conceptually similar to [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer): it's provided as a set of adapters each implementing a different authentication method.
+Authenticators are used during account registration [`{acc}`](#acc) and during [`{login}`](#login).
 The server comes with the following authentication methods out of the box:

+ * `token` provides authentication by a cryptographic token.
  * `basic` provides authentication by a login-password pair.
- * `token` provides authentication by a cryptographic token.
  * `anonymous` is designed for cases where users are temporary, such as handling customer support requests through chat.
- * `rest` is a [meta-method](../server/auth/rest/) which allows use of external systems for authentication.
+ * `rest` is a [meta-method](../server/auth/rest/) which allows use of external authentication systems by means of JSON RPC.

-Any other authentication method can be implemented using plugins.
+Any other authentication method can be implemented using adapters.

 The `token` is intended to be the primary means of authentication.
 Tokens are designed in such a way that token authentication is light weight.
 For instance, token authenticator generally does not make any database calls, all processing is done in-memory.
-All other authentication methods are intended to be used sparingly in order to obtain the token.
-Once the token is obtained, all subsequent logins should use it.
+All other authentication methods are intended to be used only to obtain or refresh the token.
+Once the token is obtained, subsequent logins should use it.

-Authenticators are used during account registration [`{acc}`](#acc) and during [`{login}`](#login).
+The `basic` authentication scheme expects `secret` to be a base64-encoded string of a string composed of a user name followed by a colon `:` followed by a plan text password.
+User name in the `basic` scheme must not contain the colon character `:` (ASCII 0x3A).

+The `anonymous` scheme can be used to create accounts, it cannot be used for logging in: a user creates an account using `anonymous` scheme and obtains a cryptographic token which it uses for subsequent `token` logins.
+If the token is lost or expired, the user is no longer able to access the account.

 Compiled-in authenticator names may be changed by using `logical_names` configuration feature.
 For example, a custom `rest` authenticator may be exposed as `basic` instead of default one or `token` authenticator could be hidden from users.
 The feature is activated by providing an array of mappings in the config file: `logical_name:actual_name` to rename or `actual_name:` to hide.
 For instance, to use a `rest` service for basic authentication use `"logical_names": ["basic:rest"]`.